wkoszek/me/source/blog/2016-04-11-dont-document-automate.html.md

 When I go to an article or a GitHub page it sometimes amazes me how good stuff people produce.
-I'm building an sensor platform recently, and a lot of problems I solve by using software other people wrote and made it free.
+I'm building an sensor platform recently, and a lot of problems I solve by using software others wrote and made it free.
 This is great.
 But there's one pattern which I need to criticize: people write way to much.

 What do I mean by that?

 The normal flow of getting software to work is typing a series of steps.
-For example it may require typing 10 commands in the shell.
-And these command for 90% of people will likely be the same.
-For the rest 10% they'll be slightly customized, but not much.
+For example it may require typing 10 commands in the command line.
+And these commands for ninety five percent of people will likely be the same.
+For the rest 10% they'll be
+slightly customized, but not much.
 Nothing that couldn't be achieved with 10-line shell script consuming 1-2 parameters.